junxit/us-congress-bills-117/bill.md

 > - **(s)** *Disclosures relating to climate change*
 >   - **(1)** *Definitions* In this subsection:
->     - **(A)** *1.5 degree scenario* The term 1.5 degree scenario means a scenario that aligns with greenhouse gas emissions pathways that aim for limiting global warming to 1.5 degrees Celsius above pre-industrial levels.
+>     - **(A)** *1.5 degree scenario* The term 1.5 degree scenario means a scenario that aligns with greenhouse gas emissions pathways that aim to limit global warming to 1.5 degrees Celsius above pre-industrial levels.
 >     - **(B)** *Appropriate climate principals* The term appropriate climate principals means—
 >       - **(i)** the Administrator of the Environmental Protection Agency;
 >       - **(ii)** the Administrator of the National Oceanic and Atmospheric Administration;